 Patients treated with cefazolin experienced significantly fewer cases of acute kidney injury than those receiving cloxacillin or flucloxacillin (13.9% vs 19.6%), prompting early discontinuation of that trial comparison because of the safety advantage.

-As the largest randomized trial ever conducted in Staphylococcus aureus bacteremia, the SNAP study provides strong evidence that cefazolin offers comparable efficacy with improved tolerability, leading investigators to recommend it as a first-line treatment option for MSSA bacteremia.
+As the largest randomized trial ever conducted in Staphylococcus aureus bacteremia, the SNAP study findings provide strong evidence that cefazolin offers comparable efficacy with improved tolerability, leading investigators to recommend it as a first-line treatment option for MSSA bacteremia.

-Stephen Tong, MD, PhD, Department of Infectious Diseases, University of Melbourne, Melbourne, Australia, and co-lead investigator of SNAP finds the results are clear evidence that cefazolin should be considered as first-line treatment for MSSA bacteremia.2
+Steven Tong, MBBS, PhD, of the Department of Infectious Diseases at the University of Melbourne in Australia and co–lead investigator of SNAP, finds the results are clear evidence that cefazolin should be considered as first-line treatment for MSSA bacteremia.2

 "In the treatment of MSSA blood infections, there is an 89% probability that cefazolin is associated with lower mortality.
 Patients treated with cefazolin fare better, with fewer deaths within 90 days," Tong stated.